-Hash (e.g. SHA1 or SHA256): An algorithm that maps or translates one set of bits into another (generally smaller) set in such a way that:
+An algorithm that maps or translates one set of bits into another (generally

-- A message yields the same result every time the algorithm is executed using the same message as input. - It is computationally infeasible for a message to be derived or reconstituted from the result produced by the algorithm. - It is computationally infeasible to find two different messages that produce the same hash result using the same algorithm.
+A message yields the same result every time the algorithm is executed using the same message as input.

+It is computationally infeasible for a message to be derived or reconstituted from the result produced by the algorithm.

+It is computationally infeasible to find two different messages that produce the same hash result using the same algorithm.

-Hardware Security Module (HSM): A HSM is type of secure crypto processor targeted at managing digital keys, accelerating crypto processes in terms of digital signings/second and for providing strong authentication to access critical keys for server applications.
+Hardware Security Module (HSM)

+A HSM is type of secure crypto processor targeted at managing digital keys, accelerating crypto processes in terms of digital signings/second and for providing strong authentication to access critical keys for server applications.